 The term “circular economy” is defined as a new production and consumption model in which, through processing and re-use, materials obtain a new life circle creating new value opportunity.

-In any case, Circular Economy, in fact refers to the transition from a vertical model of “Production – Consumption – Disposal” to a circular model of “Collection – Regeneration – Re-use”, where products can be re-used after processing.
+In any case, Circular Economy, in fact refers to the transition from a vertical model of “Production – Consumption – Discard” to a circular model of “Collection – Regeneration – Re-use”, where products can be re-used after processing.

 This possibility, prolongs the lifetime of products and leads in minimization of natural resources use.
 In this framework, healthy and efficient waste management systems, are the basic elements of a circular economy.